top of page

 Above The Bay

-It's one of a kind, and together we can save it.
+It's one of a kind, and together we saved it forever!

-It's a wonderful opportunity to save a sweet and valuable little forest - but due to estate requirements from the seller our time to act is very limited.
+It was a wonderful opportunity to save a sweet and valuable little forest.
+Time was short due to estate requirements from the seller but we all pulled together and made it happen in record time!

 A beautiful two acre gem.

 The magnificent conifers on this 2 acre parcel have quietly been eluding development for 150 to 200 years and can be seen from all over the bay.
-Developers will see this as a prime opportunity, but we see it as a chance to forever preserve the oldest and grandest trees on Miller Bay.
+Without question these are among the oldest and most mature trees we have left.

 FOMB_1329.jpg